msftsean/microsoft-devops-workshop/03_kubernetes_aks/README.md

 Kubernetes (also known by its numeronym k8s) is an open source container cluster manager.
 Kubernetes' primary goal is to provide a platform for automating deployment, scaling, and operations of application containers across a cluster of hosts.
 Kubernetes was released by Google on July 2015.

-Get the latest stable release with:
+Find the latest stable release version with:
 ```
 $ curl -sSL https://dl.k8s.io/release/stable.txt
 ```